Quick Workforce Cost Analysis in Excel: Step-by-Step Guide

 These calculations will give you a snapshot of the gross labor expenses, making it easy to analyze which components drive the total cost.

-Step 4: Create PivotTables for Summary Analysis
+Step 4: Use PivotTables for Workforce Cost Summaries

 PivotTables are your best friend when summarizing data: